VDA5050/VDA5050/VDA5050_EN_V1.md

 AGV wants to disconnect gracefully:

-1. AGV sends „uagv/v2/manufacturer/SN/connection“ with connectionState = „offline“.
+1. AGV sends „uagv/v2/manufacturer/SN/connection“ with connectionState = „OFFLINE“.
 2. Disconnect the mqtt connection with a disconnect command.

 AGV comes online:

-1. Set the lastwill to „uagv/v2/manufacturer/SN/connection“ with the field „connectionState“ = „connectionBroken“, when the mqtt connection is created.
+1. Set the lastwill to „uagv/v2/manufacturer/SN/connection“ with the field „connectionState“ = „CONNECTIONBROKEN“, when the mqtt connection is created.
-2. Send the topic „uagv/v2/manufacturer/SN/connection“ with connectionState = „online“.
+2. Send the topic „uagv/v2/manufacturer/SN/connection“ with connectionState = „ONLINE“.

 All messages of this topic should be send with a retained flag.